gorango/glyphs/web-component/readme.md

 ## Installation

-The `just-icon` component is a [web component](https://www.webcomponents.org/) built with [Stencil](https://stenciljs.com/), so it is easy to use in any modern browser environment.
+The `svg-icon` component is a [web component](https://www.webcomponents.org/) built with [Stencil](https://stenciljs.com/), so it is easy to use in any modern browser environment.
 And it only takes a few lines of additional code to integrate with Vue, React, Angular, or any other web framework.

 ### CDN